Rock cavy: Description

 The rock cavy is a fairly large rodent weighing up to 1 kg.
 Like other cavy species, their tails are vestigial or absent.
 Their backs are grey-brown and their bellies tan to light brown.

 In appearance and habit, they closely resemble the unrelated African rock hyraxes (an example of convergent evolution).

 They are herbivorous, feeding on seeds and leaves of the scrubby vegetation that grows in their territories.
 This vegetation consists of tender leaves and certain species of creeper.

 Distribution and habitat

 Rock cavies are found in dry, rocky areas with low, scrubby vegetation, and they prefer to reside close to stony mountainsides and hills.

 They are native to eastern Brazil, from eastern Piauí state to Minas Gerais state, and have been introduced to the island of Fernando de Noronha, off the eastern coast of Brazil.

 Phylogeny

 Rock cavies belong to the order Rodentia, suborder Hystricomorpha, based on their porcupine-like jaw muscles.
-They are in the family Caviidae (guinea pig-like rodents), which has three subfamilies (formerly two); rock cavies have recently been placed in a new subfamily Hydrochaerinae, with the capybaras, and with the closely related rainforest-dwelling acrobatic cavy.
+They are in the family Caviidae (guinea pig-like rodents), which has three subfamilies (formerly two); rock cavies have recently been placed in a new subfamily Hydrochoerinae, with the capybaras, and with the closely related rainforest-dwelling acrobatic cavy.